 The government of Egypt announced hosting 5-6 Million refugees in 2016 while scholars' estimates are about 1-3 million.
-UNHCR registered 267,734 refugees and asylum seekers by the end of November 2021 while IOM reported more than nine million migrants in Egypt by mid-2022. ^(2, 7)
+UNHCR registered 267,734 refugees and asylum seekers by the end of November 2021 while IOM reported more than nine million migrants in Egypt by mid-2022.
+(2, 7)

 Globally, 80% of the refugees and internally-displaced persons are children and women.
-Females remain particularly to the consequences vulnerable of insecurity; lack of opportunities and inequality exclude women from formal decision-making.
-Sexual and Genderexacerbated violence based is bv emergencies and displacement and is a serious rights violation that often goes underdressed.
+Females remain particularly vulnerable to the consequences insecurity; lack of opportunities and inequality exclude women from formal decision-making.
+Sexual and Genderbased violence is exacerbated emergencies and displacement and is a serious rights violation that often goes underdressed.
 (5)